 With Clio R.S.
-R3, available in Access and Maxi versions, Renault Sport established itself as one of the leading brands in the two-wheel drive categories.
-Some 380 units of this front-wheel drive car, with its 2.0-litre normally-aspirated engine, have been sold in Europe, South America, Asia and Oceania.
+R3, Renault Sport established itself as one of the leading brands in the two-wheel drive categories.

-Over the last year or so, this solid experience has been used to design a new generation model.
-Recent changes in the FIA regulations have led to the development of innovative solutions to boost the competitiveness and safety of the car marketed by Renault Sport Technologies in the R3 category.
+Over the last years, this solid experience has been used to design a new generation model.
+Recent changes in the FIA regulations have led to the development of innovative solutions to boost the competitiveness and safety of the car marketed by Renault Sport Racing in the R3 category.

 Clio R.S.
 200 EDC lies at the heart of this new model devoted to road-racing events.
 Developed by Renault Sport Technologies with many features inspired by the world of motor racing, the market leader in compact sports cars is able to re-use these innovations to meet the demands of rallying.

-Renault Sport Technologies’ teams were able to make use of solutions taken from the production model to develop Clio R3T.
+Renault Sport Racing’ teams were able to make use of solutions taken from the production model to develop Clio R3T.
 Reliability, performance and cost were all central to the design and development process.

 A Clio R.S.
 200 EDC exterior